avast/marathon-vault-plugin/README.md

 If the provided Vault path or field is not found, the environment variable will not be set.
 The same applies when it cannot be read because of permissions or other types of errors.
 Either way, it will be logged as an error in Marathon logs.

-The path in the secret source can be absolute or relative and it depends on format of the secret source.
-The path is absolute if the secret source starts with `/`, otherwise it is a relative path.
+The path in the secret source can be "shared" or "private" and it depends on format of the secret source.
+The path is shared if the secret source starts with `/`, otherwise it is a private path.
 Both paths have a root defined in configuration (`sharedPathRoot` for shared path and `privatePathRoot` for private path).

 ### Shared path to a secret

-For the shared path, a Vault path is constructed as `<sharedPathRoot>/<path from the secret source>`.
-The example how the path is constructed should include all the final path parts - the configuration and the secret source (e.g. `secret/shared/database@password`).
-This kind of secret allows you to share secrets between applications.
+For a shared secret source path, a Vault path is constructed as `<sharedPathRoot>/<path from the secret source>`.
+E.g., with `secret/shared` as a value configured in `sharedPathRoot`, and `/abc/xyz@password` as the secret source, the resulting Vault path will be `secret/shared/abc/xyz`, field name `password`.
+This kind of secret reference allows you to share secrets between applications.

 ### Private path to a secret

-For the private path is a path to the vault defined as `<privatePathRoot>/<marathon path and service name>/<path from the secret source>`.
-The example how the path is constructed should include all the final path parts - the configuration, Marathon application path and the secret source (e.g. for application `test/myTestApp` it is `secret/private/test/myTestApp/database@password`).
-This concept will guarantee that secrets can not be read from other applications.
+For a private secret source path, a Vault path is constructed as `<privatePathRoot>/<marathon path and service name>/<path from the secret source>`.
+E.g., with `secret/marathon` as a value configured in `privatePathRoot`, and `abc/xyz@password` as the secret source of an application with Marathon id `test/test-app`, the resulting Vault path will be `secret/maratahon/test/test-app/abc/xyz`, field name `password`.
+This concept will guarantee that secrets can not be read from other applications, but on the other hand it identical secrets will be needed to be stored multiple times in Vault (separately for each Marathon application).

 ## Installation